 In addition, you may have to ponder more on the real purpose and power of the Book of Mormon.
 It may challenge your current understanding of the Book of Mormon—questioning whether you really believe “it contains the fulness of the gospel” and that “it is the most correct of any book on the face of the earth” (Introduction, Book of Mormon).
 (See also Do You Really Believe?
 The Right and Wrong of the Book of Mormon)

 This false tradition is related to many other false traditions that will be discussed in part 3.

-The Depth of the Church of the Church of God
+The Depth of the Church of God

 By now you should have a deeper context for what the church is and even what it is not.
 What we often don’t appreciate is the depth of the church and its availability to each soul.

 It’s depth is the kingdom of light in the heavenly realms.
 Thus, you need to know that the forces of light will spare no expense in helping those that seek Jesus with a broken heart and contrite spirit.
 After all, the purpose of the House of Israel on earth is to help lift the other members of the House of Israel and to invite others to enter into the Everlasting Covenant.